cynixx3/third-party-miner-installer-for-ethos/README.md

 ## Getting Started
 Following these instructions will install the chosen miner and its integration files on your ethOS machine.
 Each miner integration is stored in a branch of github for you to review.

+You can get assistance through the support team here: http://ethosdistro.com/kb/#support

 ### Prerequisites
 You need to be running ethos 1.3.3 to install a miner with this script.